‘Frasier’ Hid Jane Leeves’s Pregnancy With a Cringeworthy Story Arc

 ‘Frasier’: Designers Spared No Expense On Frasier’s $3 Million Apartment

 Some pregnancy storylines have been more graceful than others.
-As People noted, January Jones of Mad Men was also made to don a fan suit when she got pregnant, as her character became obsessed with her weight.
+January Jones of Mad Men was also made to don a fan suit when she got pregnant, as her character became obsessed with her weight.
 Mandy Moore of This is Us had already been pregnant on the show, but she recently announced her first real-life pregnancy.
 Creator Dan Fogelman said that she would not be playing the older Rebecca because “because she would have some really complicated explaining to do”

 The prize for a beneficial TV pregnancy storyline arguably still goes to one of the very first, if not the first.
 Lucille Ball became pregnant, and her pregnancy was written into I Love Lucy.
 Even so, she had to hide her bump because her character was not as far along as she was.
 When her character finally had her baby on the show in 1953, that became one of the highest-rated TV programs of all time.